 - Burnham Market is just a few miles from the coast, with nearby Burnham Overy Staithe providing a peaceful stretch of fine, soft sand to spread out and relax on.

 - A bustling market takes place along the high street each Wednesday.
 After browsing the assortment of local stalls you can relax with a cuppa and cake in one of the characterful village tea rooms.

-The rural village of Walsingham is surrounded by lush green Norfolk countryside on the banks of the River Stiffkey and has a rich history that dates back to Saxon times.
+The rural village of Walsingham on the North Norfolk Coast is surrounded by lush green Norfolk countryside on the banks of the River Stiffkey and has a rich history that dates back to Saxon times.
 The beautiful Walsingham Abbey has been a place of pilgrimage since the 11th century and today the grounds feature stunning snowdrop-filled gardens and an ancient packhorse bridge.

 The Walsingham Farms Shop sells a range of produce that’s grown in the surrounding fields, and there are also a couple of good village pubs to call in for refreshments.

 - There are lots of interesting period buildings to visit in the village including Walsingham Bridehall which was once an 18th-century prison and The Shirehall Museum which is located in the old Georgian courtroom.

 - Take a scenic 30-minute steam train journey through the countryside on the Wells and Walsingham Light Railway.
 Handsome red trains will whisk you along the tracks of the narrow gauge steam railway to the beachside village of Wells-next-the-Sea.